An Origin Story: Plot

-Peter (Joshua Jackson) and Olivia (Anna Torv) mourn the loss of their daughter Etta to the Observers, and Olivia in particular is shaken up and nearly unresponsive.
-They prepare to leave Etta's safe house, where Peter finds a hidden stash of guns and more antimatter bombs.
+Peter (Joshua Jackson) and Olivia (Anna Torv) mourn the loss of their daughter Etta, who was killed by the Observers.
+Olivia, in particular, is deeply shaken and nearly unresponsive.
+As they prepare to leave Etta's safe house, Peter discovers a hidden stash of guns and antimatter bombs.

-Through Etta's contact from the resistance, Anil (Shaun Smyth), they learn that the Observers have received a delivery of parts for their atmospheric modification machine, which will make the planet inhospitable for humans if completed.
+Through Etta's contact in the resistance, Anil (Shaun Smyth), they learn that the Observers have received a delivery of parts for their atmospheric modification machine, which, if completed, will make the planet inhospitable to humans.
 Walter (John Noble) and Peter recognize from eyewitnesses that the deliveries are being made through wormholes from the Observers' future, and if they can disrupt the delivery process, they will be one step closer to defeating the Observers.
-Anil relates that they have captured an Observer (John Prosky), along with a book in the Observer's strange writings and a device that was used to open the wormhole.
+Anil informs them that they have captured an Observer (John Prosky), along with a book in the Observer's strange script and a device used to open the wormhole.

 While Astrid (Jasika Nicole) works at decoding the book, Peter attempts to understand the device, believed to focus the opening of the wormhole upon delivery.
 The device proves to be extremely dangerous if put together the wrong way, forcing Peter to go to the captured Observer to try to get information.
 Olivia tries to stop him, worried about Peter, but Peter insists that he must do this so that Etta's death will not be in vain.
 At an abandoned warehouse where Anil has kept the Observer, Peter is unable to convince the Observer to talk but instead monitors subtle body actions of the Observer, using those to judge when he is assembling the device correctly.
 Meanwhile, Walter has found an old video tape of one of Etta's first birthdays, and offers it to Olivia, hoping to coax her out of her depression, but she refuses to watch it.